Start of program: 2016

 COUNTRY KEY FIGURES

-- 4.3 million people in need of emergency humanitarian aid
+- 4.4 million persons in need of humanitarian aid²

 ALIMA KEY FIGURES